The Stormwater Cost Share Reimbursement Program encourages property management to improve water quality.

 - Rain barrels, up to $75 each.
 Limit: two rain barrels per household.

-Reimbursement is available to applicants on a first come, first serve basis subject to approval of the Stormwater Management.
+Reimbursement is available to applicants on a first come, first served basis subject to approval of the Stormwater Management.

 Reimbursement is not available for new commercial or residential development.